MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ```

 ### -Identity
 The Identity of the specific user or resource account.
-Can be specified using the value in the ObjectId, the SipProxyAddress or the UserPrincipalName attribute of the user or
+Can be specified using the value in the ObjectId, the SipProxyAddress, or the UserPrincipalName attribute of the user or

 resource account.

 ```yaml